Viber: Market share

 As of December 2016, Viber had 800 million registered users.
 According to Statista, there are 260 million monthly active users as of January 2019.
 The Viber messenger is very popular in the Philippines, Greece, Eastern Europe, Russia, the Middle East, and some Asian markets.

 India was the largest market for Viber as of December 2014 with 33 million registered users, the fifth most popular instant messenger in the country.
 At the same time there were 30 million users in the United States, 28 million in Russia and 18 million in Brazil.
 Viber is particularly popular in Eastern Europe, being the most downloaded messaging app on Android in Belarus, Moldova and Ukraine as of 2016.
 It is also popular in Iraq, Libya and Nepal.
+Viber is translated in 44 languages and used in more than 190 countries globally.
+Viber is particularly popular in Eastern Europe, Greece, Ukraine, Russia, the Middle East and Asian markets including The Philippines and Vietnam.
+In some of these markets, Rakuten Viber offers messaging, e-commerce and payments services, and is described as a "super app".

 As of 2018, Viber had an over 70 percent penetration rate in the CIS and CEE regions, but only 15 percent in North America.
+In 2018, Viber was reported to have reached one billion registered users.
+The figure was discussed in a Forbes Q&A with Viber CEO Djamel Agaoua, published in April 2018.

+In 2021, Viber had 1.3 billion unique IDs and 290 million monthly active users.
+As of 2024, Viber has been downloaded more than 1 billion times on Android devices alone, making it one of the most popular instant communication platforms in the world.

 In 2022, Rakuten Viber revealed an overall increase in Viber's app users across Asia Pacific (APAC), with the Philippines recording a robust 22 percent increase.

 Russia

 Viber is one of the more popular messenger applications in Russia.
 In January 2016, Viber surpassed WhatsApp in Russia, with about 50 million users.
+As of 2021, Viber was the third most popular messenger application in Russia.

-In October 2023, a Moscow court fined Viber 1 million ruble, citing their failure to remove certain content Russia deems to be “illegal”, in particular content on its invasion of Ukraine.
+In October 2023, a Moscow court fined Viber 1 million rubles, citing their failure to remove certain content Russia deems to be “illegal”, in particular content on the Russia-Ukraine War..

 On December 13, 2024, by decision of Roskomnadzor, Viber was blocked in Russia.